Debdutta-Panda/MotionLayoutManual/README.md

 # MotionLayoutManual

 # MotionLayout
 Motion layout is extended variation of constraint layout.
-It supports animatin between 2 states.
+It supports animation between 2 states.
 We can define 2 states and motion layout will animate the layout from starting state to ending state.

-# Cons
+# ConstraintLayout

+Constraint layout is a special type of layout which allows us to layout the ui components as per given constraints.